 You may preview his new DVD Video above and sample additional songs with the music player at the bottom of your screen.

-Curtis, we are looking forward to having you throughout 2017!
+Curtis, we are looking forward to having you throughout the year!
 Our residents truly enjoy your programs and your professionalism as well.
 It's always a great show when you're in town!
 Thanks to your Wife Laura too for her hard work as she juggles all of the dates for your performances.
 You guys are a great combination!